 The good news is that only severe cases affect the heart and lungs.
-More often, the damage is merely emotional for children who might be picked on or otherwise feel self-conscious about their appearance.
-If your child has pectus excavatum, monitor the condition as they age: growth spurts can make it worse, and it may continue to worsen even into adolescence and adulthood if it is not corrected.
+More often, the damage is merely emotional for males who might be picked on or otherwise feel self-conscious about their appearance.
+If your son has pectus excavatum, monitor the condition as they age: growth spurts can make it worse, and it may continue to worsen even into adolescence and adulthood if it is not corrected.

 What should parents do?

-If your child isn’t bothered by their appearance and has no breathing problems or other physical ailments, no action needs to be taken.
+If your son isn’t bothered by their appearance and has no breathing problems or other physical ailments, no action needs to be taken.
 Just continue to monitor for any changes and be supportive.
 In milder cases, a vacuum bell might be suggested by a doctor to correct the condition.
 This device, which can be used at home, creates suction on the chest to pull the sternum outward.

 If the situation does change, or your doctor recommends treatment, there are two surgical procedures that can treat pectus excavatum.

 What surgeries are available?